aws/amazon-neptune-jdbc-driver/README.md

 The driver comes packed in a single jar file.
 To use the driver, place the jar file in the classpath of the application which is going to use it.

-[//]: # (TODO AN-694 - Uncomment this: Alternatively, if using the driver with a Maven/Gradle application, the jar can be used to install the driver via their respective commands.)
+[//]: # "TODO AN-694 - Uncomment this: Alternatively, if using the driver with a Maven/Gradle application, the jar can be used to install the driver via their respective commands."

 For the initial public preview release, the driver will be available for download on GitHub along with the driver's .jar file and .taco file.